vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 What are we to make of these apparently inconsistent statements?

-The Advaitin flatly declares that the Srutis which speak of the reality of the world and of the differences between Brahman and the jivas on the one hand and Brahman and matter on the other, are not valid and that only those passages like "This existed, my dear, as Sat without a second" are authoritative.
+The Advaitin flatly declares that the Śrutis which speak of the reality of the world and of the differences between Brahman and the jivas on the one hand and Brahman and matter on the other, are not valid and that only those passages like "This existed, my dear, as Sat without a second" are authoritative.
 This would imply rejection of all the passages in the Upanishads which speak of the Jiva and of Prakriti or matter and of the attributes of Brahman as real.

 Similarly if we take the Svetasvatara passage cited before, which says that Brahman, the Jiva and Prakriti are real and different from one another as valid and authoritative,
 we shall have to reject the authority any of those texts which declare that Brahman is the only reality and that there is no such thing as the many.

-Is there any interpretation or view which would enable us to explain and reconcile these apparently divergent Srutis without rejecting of them as invalid?
+Is there any interpretation or view which would enable us to explain and reconcile these apparently divergent Śrutis without rejecting of them as invalid?
 Ramanuja says,

 > "Yes, there is and this key which would reconcile all the texts is found in the Brihadaranyaka text usually called Antaryami Brahmanam.
 It says that the world of matter or non-sentient things is the body of Brahman and that Brahman is its soul.
 Likewise, it says that all sentient beings or Jivas are Brahman's body, Brahman being their soul.
 This relationship between body and soul existing between the world and Brahman is the key- doctrine of Sri Ramanuja's Visishtadvaita system.
 >